 Tony, Doug and a third friend, Mark Scandrette, rolled into church sanctuaries and basements across the country where religious thinkers lined chairs and stretched out in aisle-ways to talk, argue, laugh, and craft new ways of living faith together.
 The roadshow brought new allies together and became the first of many efforts to come that combined innovative content with relational events.

-Since then, the scope of JoPa’s events has grown to include several annual events and a host of other offerings.
+Since then, the scope of The JoPa Group’s events have grown to include a host of other offerings.

 Just like the Church Basement Roadshow, all of these events find life because of the many socially conscious partners and bright, articulate people who fill both the stage and the seats.
 JoPa continues to be shaped by attendees who share their own learnings and points of view to help discover better and more hopeful ways of expressing faith in the future.